 Sec.
-2-3b Registrars Of Voters Salary
+2-3b.
+Salaries of Registrars And Deputy Registrars Of Voters

-Beginning on January 1, 2018, the salary for each registrar of voters shall be \$25,000 and the salary for each of the deputy registrar of voters shall be \$8,000 provided: (1) the registrar of voters office shall be open to the public no less than twenty-four hours per week; (2) the registrar of voters and deputy registrar of voters shall conduct no less than four voter outreach session in locations outside of town hall annually; (3) the registrars of voters and deputy registrar of voters shall comply with all state election law requirements; and (5) the registrars of voters shall provide an annual written report to the mayor and town council within two months after each election which shall consist of an overview of the office's activities for the year, an appraisal of the conduct of voting process for the previous election including any primary or special elections and recommendations for improving the election process.
+Beginning January 1, 2021 the salary for each registrar of voters shall be \$27,000 and the deputy registrar of voters shall be \$9,000 and beginning January 1, 2022, the salary for each registrar of voters shall be \$28,000 and the salary for the deputy registrars of voters shall be \$10,000 provided: (1) the registrar of voters shall work no less than twenty-four hours per week; (2) the registrar of voters and deputy registrar of voters shall conduct no less than four voter outreach session in locations outside of town hall annually; (3) the registrars of voters and deputy registrars of voters shall take state mandated training for such offices; (4) the registrar of voters and the deputy registrar of voters shall comply with all state election law requirements; and (5) the registrars of voters shall provide an annual written report to the mayor and town council within two months after each election which shall consist of an overview of the office's activities for the year, an appraisal of the conduct of voting process for the previous election including any primary or special elections and recommendations for improving the election process.
 The Town Council may reduce the salary of a registrar of voters or a deputy registrar of voters if it determines that such person violated any provision of this section.